foundry-rs/book/src/tutorials/best-practices.md

 import {MyContract} from "src/MyContract.sol";

 contract MyContractHarness is MyContract {
-  // Deploy this contract then cll this method to test `myInternalMethod`. function exposed_myInternalMethod() external returns (uint) {
+  // Deploy this contract then call this method to test `myInternalMethod`. function exposed_myInternalMethod() external returns (uint) {
     return myInternalMethod();
   }